40 Strange Wedding Gifts Given to Royals

 Looking back through the history books, it seems that giving unusual wedding presents to royal newlyweds is nothing new.
 Below are 40 strange wedding gifts given to several happy royal couples, dating all the way back to ancient Egypt.

-When the Duke and Duchess of Cambridge—then Prince William and Kate Middleton—married in 2011, the then-Mayor of London (and current British Foreign Secretary), Boris Johnson, gifted the couple a tandem bike in the style of the city's then-relatively new bike-share program.
-"I look forward to seeing the newlyweds on tandem wheels as they start their new life in Anglesey," he told a crowd in Trafalgar Square on the day.
+When the Duke and Duchess of Cambridge—then Prince William and Kate Middleton—married in 2011, the then-Mayor of London (and current prime minister) Boris Johnson gifted the couple a tandem bike in the style of the city's then-relatively new bike-share program.
+"I look forward to seeing the newlyweds on tandem wheels as they start their new life in Anglesey," Johnson told a crowd in Trafalgar Square on the day.
 Not a bad gift for the sporty couple, but no one has seen them out riding it.

 Like Harry and Meghan, William and Kate had requested that donations be made to a charitable fund bearing their names—among the organizations they sent contributions to were the Canadian Coast Guard Auxiliary, an anti-bullying campaign, and the Zoological Society of London.
 Nevertheless, Kate's brother, James, couldn't resist giving the happy couple a black cocker spaniel puppy, Lupo, who is now a beloved member of the family.

 One physical gift that Wills and Kate received that went straight to charity was a Land Rover Defender 110 Utility Wagon.
 Prince William—who is the patron of the Mountain Rescue England and Wales organization—wrote the names of 50 different mountain rescue teams from across the country on slips of paper and asked Prince Harry to pick one out at random.
 The car was ultimately awarded to a team based in Patterdale in the English Lake District.